sanrom/nco-reactor-builder/README.md

 `reactor_builder [-d/g/o/s/I/p] <filename>`

--d/--debug: Enable debug mode, prints additional information -g/--ghost: Enable ghost mode (robot does all moves, but does not place blocks) (still checks for inventory space and blocks) -o/--outline: Trace the outline of the reactor before building anything.
-Robot will move along x, y and z axis and return home
+-d/--debug: Enable debug mode, prints additional information<br>
+-g/--ghost: Enable ghost mode (robot does all moves, but does not place blocks) (still checks for inventory space and blocks)<br>
+-o/--outline: Trace the outline of the reactor before building anything.
+Robot will move along x, y and z axis and return home<br>
--s/--stationary/--disableMovement: Disables robot movement (also enables ghost mode) -I/--disableInvCheck: Disables the inventory check -p/--disablePrompts: Disables all prompts, defaulting reactor ID to 1.
+-s/--stationary/--disableMovement: Disables robot movement (also enables ghost mode)<br>
+-I/--disableInvCheck: Disables the inventory check<br>
+-p/--disablePrompts: Disables all prompts, defaulting reactor ID to 1.
 Useful for running programs into output files.
-If in an error state, will always exit the program
+If in an error state, will always exit the program<br>

 ## Color Status Codes

-Red: Error State, check the robot
+- Red: Error State, check the robot
-Yellow: Returning to inventory to pick up items
+- Yellow: Returning to inventory to pick up items
-Green: Building normally
+- Green: Building normally
-Clear/No Color: Program finished/terminated
+- Clear/No Color: Program finished/terminated